 Keeping an optimal organization of your tasks and appointments has never been as important as today.
 With hundreds of tasks, meetings, and to-do lists, a good digital calendar is an excellent help to keep track of everything.
 A good calendar not only keeps track of your tasks, appointments, and deadlines but can also easily let you know what your teammates, colleagues, or clients are working on.
-In this blog post, we will show you the seven best calendar apps you can get in 2023 to get the most out of your time and boost your productivity.
+In this article, we will show you the eight best calendar apps you can get in 2024 to get the most out of your time and boost your productivity.

 The best calendar apps: comparison table